Select Page

 2. Specialized Endometriosis & Adenomyosis Surgery

-As a premier referral unit for Endometriosis and Adenomyosis in India, we believe that surgery remains the “Gold Standard” treatment for pain relief when indicated.
+As a premier referral unit for Endometriosis and Adenomyosis in India, we believe that excision surgery remains the “Gold Standard” treatment for pain relief when indicated.

 • Complete Excision: Unlike standard “burning” (ablation) of lesions, we focus on the complete removal of diseased tissue.
 This is especially critical for deep infiltrating endometriosis that involves the bowel, bladder, or pelvic nerves.